Ivan2330/Book-manager-system/README.md

 A backend system for managing books, authors, and users.
 Built with FastAPI, async SQLAlchemy, Alembic, and PostgreSQL.
 Includes JWT authentication, user roles, import/export functionality, and rate limiting.

+## warning (ability to make chenges)
+some endpoints (only connected with yourself) can work withput superuser, you can get it and test evethyng with is_superuser = true

 ## Requirements

 - Python 3.11+